 A compound sentence is a sentence that connects two independent clauses, typically with a coordinating conjunction like and or but.
-They’re best for combining two or more self-sufficient and related sentences into a single, unified one.
+It is best for combining two or more sentences that are self-sufficient but related into a single, unified one.

-Compound sentences give your writing a faster pace and unite related ideas together, but they have a few more extra rules than standard sentences.
+Compound sentences give your writing a faster pace and unite related ideas, but they have a few more rules than standard sentences.
 In this quick guide, we explain how to use them properly to give your writing an edge.

 What is a compound sentence?

-As we mentioned in our guide on how to write better sentences, compound sentences combine two or more independent clauses.
-The key here is independent clauses, which are clauses that can stand alone as separate sentences.
+As we mention in our guide on how to write better sentences, compound sentences combine two or more independent clauses.
+The key here is independent clauses, which are clauses that can each stand alone as a separate sentence.
 Essentially, a compound sentence brings together individual, related sentences as one.

-(If you’re unfamiliar with these terms, please check out our guide to clauses in English, which better defines what makes up a clause.)
+(If you’re unfamiliar with these terms, please check out our guide to clauses in English, which better defines what constitutes a clause.)

 Let’s look at some compound sentence examples to see how they work.

 Below are two simple complete sentences, each with its own subject and verb:

 I have a pet iguana.
 His name is Fluffy.

 To combine them into a compound sentence, we simply add a comma plus the coordinating conjunction and: